-A high-quality diet will help to ensure that your Labrador is getting the right balance of proteins, fats, minerals, and vitamins they need.
+A high-quality diet will help ensure that your Labrador gets the right balance of proteins, fats, minerals, and vitamins they need.
 When you feed your dog a healthy diet, it can help decrease or eliminate health problems.
 These problems include anal gland issues, yeast infections, and ear infections.

 Brush your Labrador’s teeth at least 2 times per week

 It’s essential to brush your Labrador’s teeth regularly to help keep them healthy and smelling fresh.
-It would be best to brush your teeth at least two times per week.
+Brushing your teeth at least twice a week would be best.

 There are a few benefits of brushing your dog’s teeth regularly:

 - It can help to prevent bad breath.

 - Brushing your dog’s teeth can help avoid dental problems like cavities and gum disease.